Uintah Basin Student Research Internship Program

 Evolution and/or Ecology of Reptiles and Amphibians

 Students working in Dr. Hanifin's lab will have the opportunity to work on projects related to the evolution and ecology of regional reptiles and amphibians.
-The primary focus of my research in 2025 will be projects associated with the amphibian and reptile diversity at four national parks located in Utah and Colorado.
-Students working on these projects will have the opportunity to do extensive field work and learn basic tools associated with field studies of reptiles.
+The primary focus of my research in 2026 will be projects associated with the detection of environmental DNA of reptiles and functional genomics and transcriptomics in salamanders.
+This work will likely be focused on lab work rather than fieldwork, but there will be some opportunities for fieldwork.

 Ecology Projects